Tim Darragh shares what he learned about why this group of people account for the bulk of health-care spending. See it now »

 New How I Did It

 For decades, U.S. legislators struggled with how to ensure all Americans had health insurance.
 Every other developed country – and many less developed – had some kind of universal or near-universal coverage.
 On March 23, 2010, President Barack Obama signed the Patient Protection and Affordable Care Act, commonly shortened to Affordable Care Act (ACA) or “Obamacare.”
-At the time, it was forecast to cover about 32 million Americans by 2019.
-Yet the complex, multi-part legislation remains highly divisive and misunderstood.
+At the time, it was forecast to cover about 32 million Americans by 2019, a forecast that has gradually dropped amid barriers to implementation.
+The complex, multi-part legislation remains highly divisive and misunderstood.
 Political and policy uncertainties have shadowed, threatened and changed implementation.
+A core provision – the insurance subsidies for millions of Americans getting covered through HealthCare.gov – is under attack and awaiting a Supreme Court ruling in June 2015.

 On September 23, Health and Human Services Secretary Sylvia M. Burwell delivered remarks regarding the Affordable Care Act.